bihor/camaliga/Documentation/Configuration/Verlinkung/Index.rst

 Linkhandler
 ^^^^^^^^^^^

+Note: this here is not uptodate!
+TYPO3 9 has an own Linkhandler extension.
+Use that one instead!

 With the TypoScript configuration and the Page TSconfig you can set it up, that you can also link to the single view of a Camaliga element directly in the RTE.